kazurayam/TakingScreenshotOfSelectedWebElement/README.md

 [aShot](https://github.com/yandex-qatools/ashot), a
 WebDriver Screenshot utility, provides an immediate solution to this.

-This project shows you how to use aShot in a Katalon Studio project.
+This project shows you how to use aShot in a Katalon Studio project, and provides a working example of taking a screenshot of a selected HTML element in a Web page.

 ## How to run the project